JOB OPENINGS

 CURRENT ATTORNEY OPENINGS

 The Family Unit Supervising Attorney assists the Family Unit Managing Attorney to ensure the provision of high-quality legal services in family law cases to people who are low-income in WTLS’ 21-county service area.
-The Supervising Attorney supervises case work and mentors attorneys and paralegals in the family law unit located in the Memphis Office.
-They also assist the Family Unit Managing Attorney to manage and monitor progress on implementing the WTLS’ mission, priorities, advocacy, and work plans, as they relate to family law issues and act as a back-up to the Family Unit Managing Attorney in their absence.
+The Supervising Attorney supervises case work and mentors family law attorneys and paralegals in the WTLS Memphis Office.
+They also assist the Family Unit Managing Attorney to manage and monitor progress on implementing WTLS’ mission, priorities, advocacy, and work plans, as they relate to family law issues and act as a back-up to the Family Unit Managing Attorney in their absence.
 The Supervising Attorney maintains a caseload commensurate with managerial responsibilities.

 Duties/Responsibilities: